-FlightGear supports carrier operations on the Nimitz, (located near San Fransisco) and Eisenhower.
-The carriers are equipped with working catapult, arrester wires, elevators, TACAN and FLOLS and are currently available for aircraft using the YASim FDM (in particular the Seahawk, Seafire and A4F.)
+FlightGear supports carrier operations on the Nimitz, (located near San Fransisco), Vinson, San Antonio, Foch, and Eisenhower.
+The carriers are equipped with working catapult, arrester wires, elevators, TACAN and FLOLS.

-To enable the carrier, you must edit your preferences.xml file in \$FG\ROOT using a text editor (e.g. Notepad under Windows).
+To enable the carrier, you must edit your preferences.xml file in \$FG_ROOT using a text editor (e.g. Notepad under Windows).
 Search for the word "nimitz".
 You ought to find something that looks like this;